Find Schools

 • Commercial Energy Rater

-In 2016, there was an estimated number of 1,023,900 jobs in the United States for Energy Auditor.
+In the United States, there were 1,023,900 jobs for Energy Auditor in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Energy Auditor by 2026.
-Due to new job openings and attrition, there will be an average of 104,200 job openings in this field each year.
+The BLS estimates 104,200 yearly job openings in this field.

 undefined